gstamatelat/social-influence/README.md

 - Create a `UnmodifiableGraph` class that will derive `MemoryGraph`.
 - `Game` should accept `Player`s not `Move`s.
 - Grid generator and maybe some edge randomizer: http://www.cs.cornell.edu/home/kleinber/swn.d/swn.html
-- Method "stretch" that extends edges
+- Transformation "stretch" that extends edges
 - Restore the inputs Graph and GameDefinition on Player and create separate class `PlayerExecutor` that executes it. `PlayerExecutor` should extend ThreadPool or sth and will be able to execute 2 players at once